10 Strategies People with “Freedom” use to Help Pay The Bills. How the Hell Do they DO It?

 2. Mailbox Money— this can come from investments which pay out every month.
 From residuals- actors, writers, producers receive this.
 Each time a re-run of Seinfeld airs, Larry David and Jerry get paid.
 What they make is on the extreme end, but there are various ways to gain “mailbox money.”

 3. They own a business — They worked their ass off and created a business which produces on its own.
-Normally people work diligently to have achieved this and I applaud them for their success.
+Normally people work diligently to have achieve this and I applaud them for their success.

 4. They probably don’t have kids— It’s hard to save money with children.
 It’s also hard to get time away from them.
 They anchor you down.
 I love my son dearly, but if you are looking for a lifestyle of freedom, at least consider delaying having children until you’re older.

 5. Their mind is always open for ways to make more money– You get what you focus on.
 Be open.

 6. They take advantage of savings offered— Look, you want to buy an extravagance like Starbucks Coffee.
 Sometimes they have Groupons for 50% off.
 Or go to restaurant?
 Why not use it there.
 You can go overboard and spend more time looking for deals than you actually save, but if you see see an appealing money saving coupon, you’d be smart to grab it.

 7. They don’t don’t put a lot of importance on material possessions— I had a friend who made a million dollars a year.
 He also had a Rolls Royce, a Porsche, a McLaren, and a massive house.
 Suffice to say, he was always in a state of stress and needing to make more money.
 New, shiny material objects generally soothe the ego for a moment, and shortly after leave you wanting more; an unquenchable thirst.
 If you’re goal is freedom, examine your relationship with material possessions.